Why are you here? Why am I here?

 And who do you think can deliver what you want - someone who claims they can write a script, or someone who has over 18 years of experience, writing award-winning, produced, optioned scripts, and working one-on-one with the best in the industry?

 While it's true that anyone can buy a copy of Final Draft or MovieMagic software, just like anyone can buy a piano; the fundamental difference is - do they know how to play it?
 Not just how to tap the keys, but actually how to compose something that is original and creative, with proven experience on the big stage.

-How many of the others can say they are a produced screenwriter with credits on award-winning films and TV projects, a Writers Guild member with a degree in Film, who has worked extensively in the entertainment industry in Hollywood and New York, the UK and Australia, collaborating with Oscar-winning and Emmy-winning producers and directors?
+How many of the others can say they are a produced screenwriter with credits on award-winning, commercially-successful, critically-acclaimed films and TV projects, a Writers Guild member with a degree in Film, who has worked extensively in the entertainment industry in Hollywood and New York, the UK and Australia, Canada and China, collaborating with Oscar-winning and Emmy-winning producers and directors?

 (The answer is there's nobody who comes close - I've googled and checked for myself, but if you find another screenwriter-for-hire with comparable industry experience, I will match their price).

 And if you're excited about the projects I've worked on that I've shared on this website, there are also many that I haven't mentioned which were uncredited as a ghostwriter and script doctor too, as well as recent films and television projects that are presently in development for which I've signed NDAs and so, until they are officially announced, I can't mention those either.